The elementary construction of formal anafunctors: The bicategory of J -fractions

 The composition of $\J$-fractions is the composite span

 where recall we are assuming we have specified pullbacks of 1-arrows in $\J$, so this is well-defined.

 \end{definition}

-We shall define the composition in the bicategory $K_\J$ by defining left and right whiskering functors and proving the interchange law as outlined in \cite[pp 126-127]{Makkai}\footnote{Makkai says, helpfully, ``Next, we need to verify that thus we have defined functors\ldots we leave the task to the reader.'' [\emph{ibid.} page 127]} for the case where $K = \Cat$ and $\J$ is the class of fully faithful, surjective-on-objects functors.
-Let $t$ be a map of fractions from $x\leftarrow u\xrightarrow{f} y$ to $x\leftarrow v\xrightarrow{g} y$.
+We shall define the composition in the bicategory $K_\J$ by defining left and right whiskering functors and proving the interchange law as outlined in \cite[pp 126-127]{Makkai}\footnote{Makkai says, helpfully, ``Next, we need to verify that thus we have defined functors \ldots we leave the task to the reader.'' [\emph{ibid.} page 127]} for the case where $K = \Cat$ and $\J$ is the class of fully faithful, surjective-on-objects functors.